jholtgreven-max/xrpl-toml/index.md

 ### Donate via QR Code (using exchange of your choice)

-Rather than typing in the wallet address when selecting the recipient, simply scan this QR code.
+Rather than typing in the wallet address when selecting the recipient, simply scan the QR code below.

 <img src="/assets/xaman-qr.jpg" alt="Xaman Wallet XRP Donation QR Code" width="220">

 ### Donate via Wallet Address

-You may also send XRP directly to the following wallet address, using the XRP network (no destination tag required): **rAW9kzFLg5ZDwfTLJu35AcNRf2TbTezJe**
+You may also send XRP directly using the **XRP network** (no destination tag required): **rAW9kzFLg5ZDwfTLJu35AcNRf2TbTezJe**

+---

 ## File Location

 The verification file is available at:

 [/.well-known/xrp-ledger.toml](/.well-known/xrp-ledger.toml)